bwheel12/Project1/.ipynb_checkpoints/README-checkpoint.md

 This function does not take any arguments and simply instructs the software to import the actual values from the scoring matrix file.
 No argument is given.

 ### set_gap_penalties
 This function is used to set the gap opening and extension penalties to be used.
 These values are not provided at initilization, because the intent is that the same pair of sequences would possibly be run with multiple gap penalties.
 This allows gap penalties to be reset quickly and the alignement rerun with out the need to load the sequences again.
 This function takes two integer arguments.
 The first is presumed to be the gap opening penalty and the second is the gap extension penalty.
+These values should be negative.

 ### set_up_alignment_mats
 This function creates the initial empty matrices for the alignment process.
 Should be called by the user before and inbetween alignment runs.
 No argument is given.